Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 }
 ```

 Alternatively, rather than putting this step in your core checkout logic, you can create a webhook which would execute the above logic.
-See our [Webhook documentation](#webhooks) for more information.
+See our [webhook documentation](#webhooks) for more information about webhooks.

 ### Summary